buildpacks/rfcs/text/0000-buildpack-uris.md

 - Where would this be documented long-term?
     - Answer: Would solely live in the docs site.
-- How does `urn:cnb:registry:bp.id:bp.version` translate to a `namespace` + `name` as detailed in [RFC #22](https://github.com/buildpacks/rfcs/blob/master/text/0022-client-side-buildpack-registry.md)?
+- How does `urn:cnb:registry:bp.id@bp.version` translate to a `namespace` + `name` as detailed in [RFC #22](https://github.com/buildpacks/rfcs/blob/master/text/0022-client-side-buildpack-registry.md)?
+    - Answer:
+        > As of now, a namespace/name is an acceptable form of buildpack ID (like ID is a superset).
+So think defining the URN as `urn:cnb:registry:<id>@<version>` is sufficient for this proposal.
+In a future proposal we might define more strict rule about ID, but this definition would stay the same.

 [from-builder]: (https://github.com/buildpacks/pack/pull/450#issue-361762357)